WebizenAI/devdocs/PermissiveCommonsTech/PCTWorkInProgress/DIDsEval.md

 The concept of Decentralised IDentifiers was first raised on the [W3C WebPayments Mailing list in 2014 by Manu Sporny](https://lists.w3.org/Archives/Public/public-webpayments/2014May/0033.html) (and Dave Longley who originally registered the [URI Scheme with IANA](https://web.archive.org/web/20181225121742/https://www.iana.org/assignments/uri-schemes/prov/did)

-(whilst i'm noted - often the context of these calls was that they were held in the early hours of the morning (ie: 3AM Sydney/AU Time)).
+*(Whilst i'm noted - often the context of these calls was that they were held in the early hours of the morning (ie: 3AM Sydney/AU Time)).*

 Whilst the works have developed significantly, there are some particular use-cases relating to a concept called [Self Sovereign Identity](http://www.lifewithalacrity.com/2016/04/the-path-to-self-soverereign-identity.html) that has been the primary focus of these works.